bigdatr/supertable/README.md

 * **name** <String>: Property name to reference in your data
 * **label** <String|React.Element>: Contents of the column header
+* **width** <Number>: The fixed width for this column in pixels
+* **flexGrow** <Number>: The grow factor relative to other columns.
+Same as the flex-grow API from http://www.w3.org/TR/css3-flexbox/.
+Basically, take any available extra width and distribute it proportionally according to all columns' flexGrow values.
+Defaults to zero (no-flexing).

 ###### Example
 ```js